ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 function resolveCatalogEntry(attribute: Attribute): CatalogEntry | undefined;
 ```

 Attributes, that are returned with inspection plan items, measurements or measurement values, only contain the catalog entries key.
-This function helps to resolve the inderection between attributes and catalogs.
+This function helps to resolve the indirection between attributes and catalogs.

 <a id="markdown-configurationentity" name="configurationentity"></a>
 #### ConfigurationEntity